-Enthroned on Dr. Andrea Giavon, Director of Tastings, that proved to be a Rapporteur clear and able to explain the technical and regulatory implications of this topic.
+Enthroned on dottor Andrea Giavon, Director of Tastings, that proved to be a Rapporteur clear and able to explain the technical and regulatory implications of this topic.

 Catas is reality more important at European level with regard to chemical analysis, physical and mechanical testing of materials, components and products used in the sectors of wood, Interior design and construction.

 Not everyone knows this but most fatal accidents do not happen down the street, by plane or even to cause violent ma...in house.
 Yes, right at home, between those walls that in all countries of the world are synonymous with safety, protection.
 Objects and accessories we love most can become dangerous if sources, before being put on the market, There is a thorough risk analysis.

-The Conference "product safety of furniture: risk analysis "was arranged precisely in conjunction with the publication of the new version of the Guide to the application of the machinery directive.
+The conference The safety of the furniture product: risk analysis It was organized just in time for the publication of new version of the Guide to the application of the machinery directive.

 The guide speaks specifically of the cabinet with moving parts (motorized movement) as subject to the application of this Directive.
 A directive, if well adopted, It becomes a real tool for complete product safety.

 The safety standards set by the European Commission I am decided according all'aggiornarsi of statistics on accidents at home, statistics that were presented at the conference by Dr. Giavon.
 After speaking of numbers, The rapporteur has invited the audience to also reflect on the responsibilities related to the products we use every day, including seemingly harmless.

-The theme is broad and it touches on several areas of the industry, including companies that produce furniture and accessories not electrified, subject themselves to Directive of the General Product Safety.
+The theme is broad and it touches on several areas of the industry, including companies that produce furniture and accessories not electrified, subject themselves to The General Product Safety Directive.

 To understand how the item of furniture is inextricably linked to security, doctor Giavon gave the example of a chair with back and foot rests reclining with manual control.
 A session we add, widespread and, the popular imagination, It is synonymous with relaxation and evenings spent by the fireside.